Growing Eastern Red Cedar Trees: 5 Tips For Success

 #3: Choose a location far enough from your home and other structures for growing eastern red cedar trees

 Eastern red cedar is a tree — a typical specimen may grow 40 feet to 50 feet tall and perhaps 10 feet to 20 feet wide.
 Some grow much bigger than that, reaching heights of 90 feet and widths beyond 25 to 30 feet.
 Keep this in mind when growing eastern red cedar trees in your yard.
 Oh, and eastern red cedars are known to live beyond 500 years.
 So, once it gets growing, it’s not likely to stop anytime soon!
-When I planted my eastern red cedar I kept it a good 8 feet to 10 feet from the house — I fully expect both my eastern red cedar and my home to still be here in, oh, 300 to 500 years.
+When I planted my eastern red cedar I kept it a good 8 feet to 10 feet from the house — I fully expect both my eastern red cedar and my home to still be here in, say, 300 to 500 years.
 And I plan on being here to make sure of it!
 Somehow…

 #4: Give your eastern red cedar plenty of irrigation early on, but…